irenejulianposada/tramacastilla_lake_sedaDNA/README.md

 # tramacastilla_lake_sedaDNA
 https://doi.org/10.5281/zenodo.14513521

-This code and dataset belong with the *in prep* paper: **Neolithic pastoralism nd plant community interactions at high altitudes of the Pyrenees, Southern Europe** (Julián-Posada et al., 2024)
+This code and dataset belong with the *in prep* paper: **Neolithic pastoralism and plant community interactions at high altitudes of the Pyrenees, Southern Europe** (Julián-Posada et al., 2024)

 We performed sedimentary ancient DNA (*sed*aDNA) analysis in a Pyrenean lacustrine sequence (Tramacastilla Lake, 1682 m a.s.l.).